dylan12manley/DRLookup/README.md

 * _Open your terminal and type "git clone (link)"_
 * _On your terminal enter cd DRLookup_
 * _On your terminal enter npm install_
+* _Create an .env folder on the root directory of the project_
+* _Go to The Better Doctor website at this link: https://developer.betterdoctor.com/signup __
+* _Create a login and follow the website to create your API Key_
+* _Place your API key in the .env file like this: API_KEY =[your API key goes here]_
 * _On your terminal enter npm run start_

 ## Specs